wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-setup-simulated-hybrid-cloud-environment-testing.md

 	$vm=Set-AzureRMVMOSDisk -VM $vm -Name DC2-TestVNET-OSDisk -VhdUri $osDiskUri -CreateOption fromImage New-AzureRMVM -ResourceGroupName $rgName -Location $locName -VM $vm

-Next, log on to the new DC2 virtual machine from the Azure Management Portal.
+Next, log on to the new DC2 virtual machine from the Azure portal.

 Next, configure a Windows Firewall rule to allow traffic for basic connectivity testing.
 From an administrator-level Windows PowerShell command prompt on DC2, run these commands.